UniversalDependencies/UD_Hebrew-HTB/README.txt

 * v2.8
   * Fixed validation issues with lang-spec relations and features.
+  * Attribute HebSource moved from FEATS to MISC.
 * v2.2
   * Repository renamed from UD_Hebrew to UD_Hebrew-HTB.
 * v2.0